by-rojo/react-ka-ching-app/README.md

 To skip questions and use default answers:
 `npx react-ka-ching--skip`

+## Wordpress Notes
+When useing with wordpress make sure to do the following:
+* Enable woocomerce legacy rest api
+* Setup permalinks to use a normalized endpoint /products for example
+* If running in a docker container - setup the url to be http://host.docker.internal:port

 ## TODO

 [] create function to map values to client package.json